 Dembski’s prediction here is compared with the facts.

-As you can see, the number of “highly educated” proponents of Intelligent Design was “a growing number” in 1993, “a growing number” seven years later in 2000, “a growing number” seven years after that in 2007, and “a growing number” in 2008.
-By now it must be astronomical.
+As you can see, the number of “highly educated” proponents of Intelligent Design was “a growing number” in 1993, “a growing number” six years later in 1999, “a growing number” the year after that, “a growing number” seven years later in 2007, and “a growing number” in 2008.
+By 2013 there were “more and more.”
+By now the number must be astronomical.

 So Exactly What Number Is “The Growing Number”?